soen341-2/Helloworld-SOEN341_Project_W25/README.md

 ## MEETING MINUTES

-You can view a detailed record of the meetings conducted by the team through the following: [View Project Documentation](docs/Meetingsminutes.md)
+You can view a detailed record of the meetings conducted by the team through the following: [View Meeting Minutes](Meetings%20minutes.md)

 ## PROGRESS